Frood88/vera-daikin-airbase-brp15b61/README.md

 ## Current Critical Capabilities ##

 Working as intended:
- - Change mode between Off/Heat/Cool from Vera
+ - Change mode between Off/Heat/Cool from Vera takes effect immediately on the wall controller
- - Mode and Temperature changes made on the wall controller are visible in Vera
+ - Mode and Temperature changes made on the wall controller are visible in Vera at next update/poll

 Work still in progress:
  - Change mode to Auto from Vera